 This study was funded from two sources: (1) the BALZAC research programme "Behavioural Adaptations in Live Poultry Trading and Farming Systems and Zoonoses Control in Bangladesh" (Grant No. BB/L018993/1).
 This is one of 11 programmes funded under Zoonoses & Emerging Livestock Systems, ZELS, a joint research initiative between Biotechnology and Biological Sciences Research Council (BBSRC), Defence Science and Technology Laboratory (DSTL), Department for International Development (DFID), Economic and Social Research Council (ESRC), Medical Research Council (MRC) and Natural Environment Research Council (NERC).
-(2) the UKRI GCRF One Health Poultry Hub, one of twelve interdisciplinary research hubs funded under the UK government's Grand Challenge Research Fund Interdisciplinary Research Hub initiative.
-The funders had no involvement in the conduct of the research or preparation of this paper.
+(2) the UKRI GCRF One Health Poultry Hub (Grant No. BB/S011269/1), one of twelve interdisciplinary research hubs funded under the UK government's Grand Challenge Research Fund Interdisciplinary Research Hub initiative.
+The funders were not involved in the conduct of the research or preparation of this paper.